xing/canarist/README.md

 - [ ] allow to unpin dependencies which would otherwise be installed multiple times (for example: packages of both repositories have "webpack" as a dependency, one has it pinned to "4.40.0" and the other has a semver range "^4.30.0".
 If webpack@latest is at 4.40.0 we have no issues, but if webpack has a new release, say 4.41.0, we now have two versions installed).
 - [ ] allow to configure which dotfiles should be copied / merged into the root (currently only ".npmrc" will be merged)
 - [ ] implement a `--no-install` or `--no-commands` flag, as a simple way to "link" two repositories and debug inside them?
-- [ ] encrypted urls in project config to prevent leakage of internal URLs?